hyphanet/plugin-WebOfTrust/STYLE.md

 Instead, *the guideline* was forced to reflect the codebase's as-is situation and thus it hopefully should already be obeyed in most places.

-Therefore [xor-freenet](https://github.com/xor-freenet) hereby kindly requests for this guideline to be kept as-is and followed in perpetuity to keep the codebase maximally coherent.
+Therefore xor-freenet hereby kindly requests that this guideline will be kept as-is in perpetuity and followed in perpetuity to keep the codebase maximally coherent.

 Freetalk, where [xor-freenet](https://github.com/xor-freenet) also wrote most of the code, shall use this guideline of WoT, too, to avoid having to duplicate it in Freetalk's repository.